openpowerquality/docusaurus/docs/developerguide-docusaurus.md

  This will create a build/ directory containing your site, then push those files to the gh-pages branch of the docusaurus repo.

  At that point, [netlify](http://netlify.com) will notice the change to the gh-pages branch and publish the site.

+## Advanced usage

+If you want to do more advanced changes to the website, you'll need to consult the [docusaurus documentation](https://docusaurus.io/docs/en/installation.html).
+And be ready to flex your React muscles.